App Uploads

 Zip the .app bundle

-For dashboard uploads and direct API uploads, archive the .app bundle after the build completes:
+For dashboard uploads and the presigned API upload flow, archive the .app bundle after the build completes:

-You should end up with a file like MyApp.app.zip.
+You should end up with a file like MyApp.app.zip whose top-level entry is MyApp.app/, not Payload/MyApp.app/.

 Upload via the dashboard

 Go to your project and click the Mobile tab.
-Then click Browse Files and select the .app.zip or .app.tar.gz file you built.
+Then click Browse Files and select your .app.zip, .apk, or .apks.

 Create your first mobile test